ogham/exa/README.md

 Installation
 ------------

 exa is written in [Rust](http://www.rust-lang.org).
-It compiles with Rust 0.11, the latest version - 0.10 will not do, as there have been too many breaking changes since.
+You'll have to use the nightly -- I try to keep it up to date with the latest version when possible.
 You will also need [Cargo](http://crates.io), the Rust package manager.
 Once you have them both set up, a simple `cargo build` will pull in all the dependencies and compile exa.